This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure

 In the winter months in Virginia, it is sometimes snowing, but oftentimes it is cold (temperatures between the 20s and 50s).
 This does not stop my family from being busy as we have the holidays and several birthdays, including Christian’s, Jack’s, and Luke’s that we must celebrate.

 Here is a great list of fun winter crafts and activities you can do as a family:

 Make Holiday Cookies

-You may say that making Christmas cookies or holiday’s is just the normal, but did you know that you could make extra and donate them?
-I have learned that if you enjoy baking, but don’t want to leave the temptations at home you can donate them to your local church on Sunday mornings for people to enjoy after mass.
+You may say that making Christmas cookies or holidays is just standard, but did you know that you could make extra and donate them?
+I have learned that if you enjoy baking but don’t want to leave the temptations at home, you can donate them to your local church on Sunday mornings for people to enjoy after mass.

 Burlap and construction paper wreath that is sure to be welcoming and creative.

 Santa Salt Dough Handprint Ornament– A handprint Father Christmas makes a truly adorable homemade first Christmas ornaments!
-Children grow so quickly, so it’s nice to capture a permanent reminder of how tiny the children’s little hands are.
+Children grow so quickly, it’s nice to capture a permanent reminder of how tiny the children’s little hands are.

 Homemade Cinnamon Ornaments – All you need is 2 ingredients to make these super simple and easy Homemade Cinnamon Ornaments!
 A great DIY holiday craft or fun Christmas gift for both kids and adults to make and customize!

-Santa Ball Ornament – When you want to make something really cute for the holidays, create this easy Santa ball ornament craft.
+Santa Ball Ornament – When you want to make something cute for the holidays, create this easy Santa ball ornament craft.

-Glitter Ornaments – These are perfect to add some sparkle to your tree and are 100% customizable!
+Glitter Ornaments – These are perfect for adding some sparkle to your tree and are 100% customizable!

-Elf Popsicle Craft – It’s a fun Christmas craft that makes a really cute ornament.
+Elf Popsicle Craft – It’s a fun Christmas craft that makes a cute ornament.

 Santa Popsicle Hats– Your kids will love how simple this cute Christmas craft for kids is to make.
 You only need three supplies, in addition to scissors and glue!
 To make these adorable Santa hats, you’ll need red craft sticks, cotton balls, and red construction paper.